PaloAltoNetworks/terraform-provider-panos/website/docs/r/ethernet_interface.html.markdown

 # panos_ethernet_interface

-This resource allows you to add/update/delete PANOS ethernet interfaces.
+This resource allows you to add/update/delete ethernet interfaces.

 **Note** - Some parameters in this resource are applicable only for certain versions of PANOS.
 Attempting to configure settings for a firewall that